benjamin-klamerek/fantasy-realm-scoring/README.md

 - card recognition through camera using [ML Kit](https://developers.google.com/ml-kit/vision/text-recognition/android).
 Only card titles required for recognition.

 ### Next steps :
-- In parameters menu, propose a testing screen for quick scanning + language option
+- In parameters menu, propose a testing screen for quick scanning
 - Decorate main activity
-- add button to clear all hands ?
+- Add button to clear all hands ?

 ### About development
 - During unit tests, if you encounter exception about version of Google service you have to install Play store